tramlinehq/docs/docs/using-tramline/release-management/scheduled-release.md

 ---
+id: scheduled-release
+title: Scheduled Release
+sidebar_label: Scheduled Release
-sidebar_position: 15
+sidebar_position: 6
 ---

-# Scheduled Release

 Releases can be configured to run on a pre-defined schedule.
 You can configure this on the **Advanced Settings** tab of the **Release Settings**.